 Ms. Frank has been in practice for over 35 years.
 She has helped hundreds of people seeking to start a business or improve the organizational structure of their existing businesses.
 She has successfully orchestrated the restructuring and reorganization of business entities including airlines, construction companies, restaurants, software development companies, retail operations, homeowner associations, agricultural concerns, and medical practices.
 She actively represents creditors in bankruptcy proceedings and has extensive experience in bankruptcy adversary proceedings.
 She has prevailed against such adversaries as the Internal Revenue Service and opposing bankruptcy trustees.
 Her cases have resulted in published and game-changing case law.

 Her Connection with the Public and the Legal Community

-Ms. Frank lectures extensively to lawyers, accountants, business chambers and bankers toward the expanded recognition of financial distress, and related planning and aversion techniques.
-She has appeared on national radio and television broadcasts, including the Bloomberg Network, discussing financial distress issues.
+Ms. Frank lectures extensively to lawyers, accountants, business chambers, and bankers toward the expanded recognition of financial distress and related planning and aversion techniques.
+She has appeared on national radio and television broadcasts, including the Bloomberg Network, and discussed financial distress issues.

 Her Personal Interests

 Ms. Frank’s extracurricular interests are diverse and varied.
 She inaugurated the Adult Space Camp program at the Huntsville, Alabama NASA facility.
 She is the source code author and developer of ACAM, a software system for collection practices.
-A former teaching tennis professional, Ms. Frank continues to pursue her other interests including sailing, screenwriting, filmmaking and culinary arts.
+A former professional tennis teacher, Ms. Frank continues to pursue her other interests including sailing, screenwriting, filmmaking, and culinary arts.